AnyChart/export-server/README.md

 to post the image and clicks the TWEET button, there will be a request to `/sharing/twitter_confirm `.

 #### `/sharing/twitter_confirm`
+This request should contains only Twitter `message` parameter - a string no more than 140 characters.
 In the handler of `/sharing/twitter_confirm` request, the Export Server upload the shared image with Twitter API and posts new tweet with that image.

-To setup the MySQL database for Twitter sharing use [SQL scheme](https://github.com/AnyChart/export-server/blob/master/src/sql/scheme.sql).
+Notice, the `/sharing/twitter_oauth` and `/sharing/twitter_confirm` requests are used inside Export server, which means the you don't need to send anything by yourself there.

-If you want that the Twitter sharing will work through your server, you should create your own Twitter App and provide `twitter_key`, `twitter_secret` and `twitter_callback` (last path of which is always `/sharing/twitter_oauth`) to the Export Server.
+If you want that the Twitter sharing will work through your server, you should:
+1. create your own Twitter App and provide `twitter_key`, `twitter_secret` and `twitter_callback`
+(last path of which is always `/sharing/twitter_oauth`) to the Export Server.
+2. setup the MySQL database for Twitter sharing using [SQL scheme](https://github.com/AnyChart/export-server/blob/master/src/sql/scheme.sql).
-Also you should setup the Twitter sharing URL separetely when setting `anychart.export.server()` URL:
+3. setup the Twitter sharing URL separetely when setting `anychart.export.server()` URL:
 ```javascript
 anychart.exports.twitter(
     "http://your.export.server.url/sharing/twitter",